SP1519/demo-git-test/README.md

 # Demo for project

-this file is just a demo
+this file is just a file